 Finding different ways to maximize the spread of Google reviews is a very resourceful way to increase your online reputation.
 Piecing together your SEO, online presence, marketing efforts, and continuously generating current reviews, are a surefire way to develop your business for the long haul.

 The world of online reviews has developed significantly since they first emerged in 1999.
 Of the major players, Google has emerged as the leader in this space.

-Due to the development of Google My Business, and the power Google wields relative to all matters business-related on the Internet, they are poised to dominate the business review world for years to come.
+Due to the development of Google Business Profile, and the power Google wields relative to all matters business-related on the Internet, they are poised to dominate the business review world for years to come.

 Getting great customer reviews frequently over time is one of the best long-term strategies for creating success online for your business.